-How to eject USB device safely is still a concern for many computer users today.
+How is safe to eject a USB device is still a concern for many computer users today.

 What are the USB devices?

 USB devices are external electronic devices that we plug into our computer’s USB port.
 Flash Disk and external hard disk are the most popular USB devices in use today.

 Many computer users wonder if there is an effect when you unplug your USB device manually.